bitforce/Coinwrap/README.md

 Note
 ---
-If you do decide to pull the git repo (download it), you type the latter setup command in the top-level dir where the _setup.py_ file is.
 The _-s_ option for `pytest` prints the output along with the test results.

 _To see a useful implementation of this project, check out_ [Cryptocast][7].